 It’s just a strong shame so many don’t any longer hear the opposing side.
 It is how a democracy is not necessarily functioning as one.

-The current Benny Hill show that is the White House (the protagonists actually look alike) has given democracy a bad name, and increasingly invalidated.
+The current Benny Hill show that is the White House (the protagonists actually look alike) has given democracy a bad name, and increasingly invalidates it.
 It gives equal power to ignorance (if not more so) than facts, patriotism over charity, xenophobia over universality.
 The Dunning-Kruger Effect won the Nobel prize by showing that stupid people are more believing in their capabilities, and thus more vocal, while those with a higher EQ/ intelligence were less so -and adversely more liable to give platform to the belligerent and shouty.
 Listening politely and attentively -discussing, engaging, and thus allowing batshit crazy views onto the table, and the vote.
 Dunning and Kruger won the prize as they showed how the world gets changed:

 “Why, of course, the people don’t want war.
 Why would some poor slob on a farm want to risk his life in a war when the best that he can get out of it is to come back to his farm in one piece.
 Naturally, the common people don’t want war; neither in Russia nor in England nor in America, nor for that matter in Germany.
 That is understood.”